Italian submarine Enrico Toti (1928): HMS Rainbow

 It was long believed that HMS Triad had been sunk by a mine, and that the ship sunk by the Enrico Toti was in fact the R-class submarine HMS Rainbow, which was patrolling nearby and had not been in contact.
-However, research in 1988 by the Royal Navy came to the conclusion that HMS Rainbow had been sunk in a collision with the Italian cargo ship Antonietta Costa which was part of an Italian convoy sailing back from Valona on 4 October 1940.
+However, research in 1988 by the Royal Navy came to the conclusion that HMS Rainbow had been sunk in a collision with the Italian cargo ship Antonietta Costa which was part of an Italian convoy sailing back to Bari from Valona on 4 October 1940.